Let’s discover chocolate: is it really a fruit?

 “And are we not encouraged to eat more fruit?” he asked of the 24 people visiting a Charley’s Chocolate Factory tour in April 2018.

 They all nodded in agreement and chuckled as if hoping his theory was actually true.

 What is true is that chocolate is produced from cocoa beans, which come from the husked and ground seeds of Theobroma cocoa fruit.

-But it’s the high fat and sugar content of chocolate as we know it that lowers its reputation as a healthy food.
+But it’s the high fat and sugar content that lowers its reputation as a healthy food.

 Obesity and high blood pressure are just two of the medical issues associated with its high consumption.

 It’s not all bad news for lovers of the popular treat, however.